Quantco/glum/docs/tutorials/rossman/fixed_effects_rossman.md

 We start with a simple model that uses only year, month, day of the week, and store as predictors.
 Even with these variables alone, we should still be able to capture a lot of valuable information.
 Year can capture overall sales trends, month can capture seasonality, week day can capture the variation in sales across the week, and store can capture locality.
 We will treat these all as categorical variables.

 With the `GeneralizedLinearRegressor()` class, we can pass in `pandas.Categorical` variables directly without having to encode them ourselves.
 This is convenient, especially when we start adding more fixed effects.
-But, it is very important that the categories are aligned between calls to `fit` and `predict`.
+But it is very important that the categories are aligned between calls to `fit` and `predict`.
 One way of achieving this alignment is with a `dask_ml.preprocessing.Categorizer`.
-Note, however, that the `Categorizer` class failures to enforce category alignment if the input column is already a categorical data type.
+Note, however, that the `Categorizer` class fails to enforce category alignment if the input column is already a categorical data type.

 You can reference the [pandas documentation on Categoricals](https://pandas.pydata.org/pandas-docs/stable/user_guide/categorical.html) to learn more about how these data types work.